|

 sockeye salmon, coho, chum, chinook and pink salmon, other fishes, wolf eels,

-tidepools, topside scenics, sea birds, divers, snorkeling w/ salmon.
+tidepools, topside scenics, sea birds, divers, snorkeling w/

-Monterey/Carmel, Channel Islands,
+Sur, Channel Islands,

 orcas- killer whales- attacking gray whales, sea otters,